COM-HPC: a new PICMG Computer-on-Module for High Performance Edge Computing

 A 400-pin 32 GT/s (PCIe Gen 5) capable connector is defined for COM-HPC.
 In standard implementations, each COM-HPC module has two board-to-board connectors on the underside of the module: the Primary connector (J1) and the Secondary connector (J2).
 The height between the module and carrier board is 10mm by default and can be changed to 5mm by selecting connectors of different heights.

 ADLINK’s COM-HPC Solution

-ADLINK’s proof-of-concept COM-HPC module has a Server Type feature set, is Size E (160mm x 200mm) and provides up to 16 computing cores in a 110W platform with 8 DIMMs.
+ADLINK’s first COM-HPC module has a Server Type feature set, is Size E (160mm x 200mm) and provides up to 16 computing cores in a 110W platform with 8 DIMMs.
 A heatspreader is mounted on top of the module to extract heat to an external cooling device.